 Going over your plan, rearrange any furnishings so that your kid’s room has a good flow.

 Yes, it sounds drastic but moving everything out into the hall served two purposes.
-One having everything in the hall was very inconvenient for everyone so it forced us to get this done quick.
+One having everything in the hall was very inconvenient for everyone so it forced us to get this done quickly.

 And two, it opened my boys’ eyes to see how much stuff they had, what they could do without, and how spacious their room could be with less stuff.
 The boys were much more willing to get rid of a big chunk of their stuff.